In-context Demonstration Matters: On Prompt Optimization for Pseudo-Supervision Refinement: Related Work

-\textbf{Supervised Prompt Learning with Black-box Models.} Another line of work investigated prompt learning for the black-box LLMs released as commercial application programming interfaces. \citet{sun2022black} optimized the input prompt for adaptation using derivative-free optimization techniques such as the evolutionary algorithms. \cite{diao2022black} employed the policy gradient algorithms to optimize the input prompt to fine-tune the model.
-While these methods consider the black-box learning scenario of LLMs, they still require the labeled data to learn the prompt.
+\paragraph{Prompt Optimization.} Prompt learning provides a lightweight alternative for enhancing the generation quality of LLMs on downstream tasks without requiring fine-tuning on model parameters.
+BBT optimizes the prompt for adaptation using derivative-free optimization techniques such as evolutionary algorithms~\citep{sun2022black}.
+BDPL employs policy gradient algorithms to optimize the prompt~\citep{diao2022black}.
+Typically, these methods still require labeled data to optimize the prompt.

-\textbf{Unsupervised Fine-tuning with Open-sourced Models.} Several recent studies on large vision-language models explored model fine-tuning using only leveraging unlabeled data in downstream tasks.
-These methods explore the parameters in the vision-language model to obtain class embeddings, which are then updated to align with the data distribution of the downstream task.
-For example, \citet{huang2022unsupervised} used the text encoder to generate reliable pseudo labels and then fine-tuned the model. \citet{shu2022test} augmented the unlabeled image and used the image encoder to generate reliable pseudo labels and then fine-tuned the model. \citet{tanwisuth2023pouf} and \citet{ma2023swapprompt} explored the class embeddings inside the LLMs to adapt the downstream tasks.
-Although these algorithms only require unlabeled data, they assume an open-source setting where model parameters are accessible during adaptation.